WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 2. a signature on the updated DID Document from the tx signing key

 > TODO: add more details about github somewhere
-- advantage: can tie to pgp
+- advantage: can tie to pgp (CA: this allows for a signed commit)
 - disadvantage: need github account (ok, dev audience)

 ### 4. Testnet only